Intake and Stock Management

 Supporting sustainability of the fishing fleet

 Our software not only simplifies matters for the fish processor, but also for the skippers.
 If the processor is categorising the catch, our software also captures the shelf life.
-With clear visibility of stock, real-time decisions can be made for anything that will not be part of a production run.
+With clear visibility of stock, real-time decisions can be made for anything not part of a production run.

 - Seafood – such as octopus, can be quickly sold on rather than having to downgrade or written off as waste.

-- Exotic fish can be sold to supermarkets as part of a fish box, to be sold on directly on the fish counter in stores.
+- Exotic fish can be sold to supermarkets as part of a fish box.
+Then to be sold on directly on the fish counter in stores.